BrainLesion/panoptica/pr_context.md

 # Discussing the current state of the potential PR

 Link to repo: https://github.com/aymuos15/panoptica.
 It will based off of this.
 Currently, I have kept all print statements uncommented so its easy to immediately gauge whats happening.
-Find the a visual representation of stuff in "context.ipynb".
+Find the a visual representation of stuff in `context.ipynb`.
 Most of the viz comes from `_calc_matching_metric_of_overlapping_partlabels` in `panoptica/_functionals.py`

 ## TLDR